-Seasoned startup entrepreneur (3X founder & 2X exits) and startup advisor with deep expertise in starting, growing, scaling, and selling companies.
+Veteran entrepreneur (5X founder & 2X exits), startup advisor and startup ecosystem builder with deep expertise in starting, growing, scaling, and selling companies.

 The single greatest ROI you can get in personal branding is your own .com domain.